 - Do you have a memory of a tree or a stand of trees being cut down that caused sadness for you?
 What kind of tree was it?
 Why was it cut down?
 Could you plant another tree today in memory of this lost tree?

-[If you want to sign up to receive this devotional via email, contact me at email@example.com.]
+[If you want to receive the full 8-week devotional via email, contact me at email@example.com.]

 Thanks to Matthew Sleeth, author of the forthcoming book Reforesting Faith, for the reflection in this week’s devotional.
 Visit www.blessedearth.org for more information.